anthony-spedaliere/lean-imt-implementation/README.md

 # Lean IMT Implementation

-This project implements a zero-knowledge proof system using the zk-kit Lean Incremental Merkle Tree (IMT) and Poseidon hashing for address verification.
+This project implements a Lean Incremental Merkle Tree (IMT) using the zk-kit repository and Poseidon hashing for address verification.

 ## Project Structure